usnews/brightspot-cms/creating-modules.md

 </cms:layout>
 {% endhighlight %}</div>

+## Previewing Modules

+A module can be previewed inline, simply add the following annotations to the java class.
+The preview appears when the eye icon is clicked in the CMS find tool.

+The `EmbedPath` annotation is to a jsp with all the style sheets and JavaScript that is required to power the module - typically this can be one file that is used by all modules.
+The `EmbedPreviewWidth` annotation specifies the width of the preview module in the CMS pop-up in pixels.

+<div class="highlight">{% highlight java %}@Renderer.Path("/render/modules/text-module.jsp")
+@Renderer.EmbedPath("/render/common/embed.jsp")
+@Renderer.EmbedPreviewWidth(300)
+public class TextModule extends Content implements RightRail {
+{% endhighlight %}</div>

 ## Query based Modules

 Some sections of a page may not require any use of a CMS content object, but rather require a script to return a result set.
 When this is the case a jsp include can be used to pull in the required code.